matusstafura/berg-hugo-theme/exampleSite/content/docs.md

 The `ordered` option controls whether the table of contents will be ordered or unordered.
 Set it to `true` for an ordered list or `false` for an unordered list.

-By adding the front matter configuration and modifying the `config.toml` file, you can automatically generate a table of contents for your Hugo content files based on the specified heading levels.
+By adding the front matter configuration and modifying the `hugo.toml` file, you can automatically generate a table of contents for your Hugo content files based on the specified heading levels.

 ## Settings

-To change settings, edit file config.toml.
+To change settings, edit file hugo.toml.

 ```toml